Travel / Tourism

 Oakdale Cowboy Museum - Visit us and learn about Oakdale's western legacy and why we earned the title of the "Cowboy Capital of the World."
 Hours 10am-2pm Monday - Saturday.
 Admission is $1.00 donation for adults.
 Group tours welcome.
 (209) 847-7049.

 Oakdale Museum and Heritage Center - Located at 212 W. “F” Street, the museum is open hours are 1-5 pm.
 Tuesdays and Thursdays except holidays.and the 3rd Saturday each month from 12 noon to 4pm.
 The Oakdale Museum opened on October 13, 1985, owned and operated by the City of Oakdale and housed in the historic Sydnor-Prowse House, the city’s oldest building, dating from 1869.
-The museum offers a variety of relics, from historic photographs, artifacts, newspapers, maps, Oakdale history, and family histories.
+The museum offers a variety of relics, from historic photographs, artifacts, newpapers, maps, Oakdale history, and Family histories.
 (209) 844.5161

-Throughout our famous Cowboy Capitol of the World you will find one of a kind shops and restaurants offereing a wide rsnge of dining from fast food to fine dinner houses including Moss Rose Bakery opened since 1902.
+Throughout our famous Cowboy Capitol of the World you will find one of a kind shops and restaurants offereing a wide range of dining from fast food, fine dining, and bakeries (including Moss Rose Bakery, which opened 1902).

 Oakdale Cheese & Specialties - 10040 Highway 120.
 Watch the chees making process through viewing windows.
 Our specialty store features a wide variety of cheeses, deli items, and authentic gifts.
 A bakery which produces german style cheesecakes, cheese spreads, fresh breads and ...hot grilled Gouda cheese sandwiches!
 Besides that we offer free tours, a shaded park with ponds and a picnic area-petting zoo and seasonal fruit and nuts.
 Open every day from 9am - 6pm year round (209) 848-3139.